Fireworks and Halloween Safety

-- We don’t want to spoil people’s fun – just make sure everyone stays safe and has an enjoyable time
+- Police don’t want to spoil people’s fun – just make sure everyone stays safe and has an enjoyable time.

-- Never go trick or treating, or collecting ‘pennies for the guy’ alone – always be accompanied by an adult
+- Never go trick or treating, or collecting ‘pennies for the guy’, alone – always take an adult with you.

-- Don’t knock on the doors of strangers – for your own safety always visit people you know and look out for signs where trick or treat calls are welcome, such as pumpkins and other Halloween decorations in the windows or on doorsteps
+- Don’t knock on the doors of strangers, for your own safety always visit people you know.

-- Keep your Halloween ‘tricks’ safe – anything deliberate that results in damage to property or hurts someone is a crime
+- Keep your ‘tricks’ safe – any deliberate behaviour that results in damage to property or hurts someone is a crime.

-- When you are out and about at night you should wear bright clothes and remember road safety rules
+- When you are out and about at night you should wear bright clothes and remember your road safety advice.